Official websites use .gov

 However, if the GPL software must be mixed with other proprietary/classified software, the GPL terms must still be followed.

-Software licensed under the GPL can be mixed with software released under other license terms (e.g., proprietary or classified software), but only under conditions that do not violate any license.
-Such mixing can normally only occur when certain kinds of separation are maintained - and thus this becomes a design issue.
+Software licensed under the GPL can be mixed with software released under other licenses, and mixed with classified or export-controlled software, but only under conditions that do not violate any license.
+Such mixing can sometimes only occur when certain kinds of separation are maintained - and thus this can become a design issue.

-The 2003 MITRE study section 1.3.4 outlines several ways to legally mix GPL with proprietary/classified software:
+The 2003 MITRE study section 1.3.4 outlines several ways to legally mix GPL with proprietary or classified software:

 Often such separation can occur by separating information into data and a program that uses it, or by defining distinct layers.
-As long as a GPL program does not embed GPL software into its outputs, a GPL program can process classified/proprietary information.
-Thus, GPL'ed compilers can compile classified programs (since the compilers treat the classified program as data), and a GPL'ed implementation of a virtual machine (VM) can execute classified software (since the VM implementation runs the software as data).
-Similarly, a GPL'ed "engine" program can be controlled by classified data that it reads.
-In addition, a GPL'ed program can run on top of a classified/proprietary platform when the platform is a separate "System Library" (as defined in GPL version 3).
+As long as a GPL program does not embed GPL software into its outputs, a GPL program can process classified/proprietary information without question.
+Thus, GPL’ed compilers can compile classified programs (since the compilers treat the classified program as data), and a GPL’ed implementation of a virtual machine (VM) can execute classified software (since the VM implementation runs the software as data).
+Many development tools covered by the GPL include libraries and runtimes that are not covered by the GPL itself but the GPL with a runtime exception (e.g., the CLASSPATH exception) that specifically permits development of proprietary software.
+A GPL’ed “engine” program can be controlled by classified data that it reads without issue.
+A GPL’ed program can run on top of a classified/proprietary platform when the platform is a separate “System Library” (as defined in GPL version 3).
 Note that enforcing such separation has many other advantages as well.

-The U.S. government can directly combine GPL and proprietary/classified software into a single program arbitrarily, as long as the result is never conveyed outside the U.S. government, but this approach should not be taken lightly.
-This approach may inhibit later release of the combined result to other parties (e.g., allies).
+The U.S. government can often directly combine GPL and proprietary, classified, or export-controlled software into a single program arbitrarily, as long as the result is never conveyed outside the U.S. government.
+However, this approach should not be taken lightly.
+This approach may inhibit later release of the combined result to other parties (e.g., allies), as release to an ally would likely be considered distribution as defined in the GPL.
+In some cases, export-controlled software may be licensed for export under the condition that the source code not be released; this would prevent release of software that had mixed GPL and export-controlled software.
 When taking this approach, contractors hired to modify the software must not retain copyright or other rights to the result (else the software would be conveyed outside the U.S. government); see GPL version 3 section 2, paragraph 2 which states this explicitly.
+Where possible, it may be better to divide such components into smaller components in a way that avoids this issue.

 It can be argued that classified software can be arbitrarily combined with GPL code, beyond the approaches described above.
-The argument is that the classification rules are simply laws of the land (and not "additional" rules), the classification rules already forbid the release of the resulting binaries to those without proper clearances, and that the GPL only requires that source code be released to those who received a binary.
-While this argument may be valid, we know of no general counsel ruling confirming this.
-Anyone who is considering this approach should obtain a ruling from general counsel first (and please let the FAQ authors know!).
+The argument is that the classification rules are simply laws of the land (and not “additional” rules), the classification rules already forbid the release of the resulting binaries to those without proper clearances, and that the GPL only requires that source code be released to those who received a binary.
+While this argument may be valid, we know of no court decision or legal opinion confirming this.
+Anyone who is considering this approach should obtain a determination from general counsel first (and please let the FAQ authors know!).

 If a legal method for using the GPL software for a particular application cannot be devised, and a different license cannot be negotiated, then the GPL-licensed component cannot be used for that particular purpose.
 Note that this also applies to proprietary software, which often have even stricter limits on if/how the software may be changed.